 In my early days of being in the States, I thoroughly enjoyed the newfound autonomy over my life.
 Unlike my American university classmates who had family within driving distance, it was ok that I didn’t see my parents or brothers on my free weekends.
 I always had friends who were happy to share their home and family with me.
 If I didn’t want to impose, there were other options.
 When everyone cleared out during long holidays, I simply made plans to travel to New York, Chicago, Los Angeles, Miami or one of the other countless American cities, each boasting their own one-of-a-kind, unforgettable travel experience.
 Up till a year ago, I didn’t think of what was home — or what it was not.

-In fact – bad as it sounds – I didn’t really care to share details of my life here with my family.
+In fact – bad as it sounds – I didn’t really want to share details of my life here with my family.